openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 :term:`DL_DIR` when dealing with multiple files that have the same name.

+If a username and password are specified in the ``SRC_URI``, a Basic Authorization header will be added to each request, including across redirects.
+To instead limit the Authorization header to the first request, add "redirectauth=0" to the list of parameters.

 Some example URLs are as follows::

    SRC_URI = "http://oe.handhelds.org/not_there.aac"